-This blog is brought to you by Nebraska Methodist College’s Social Justice and Inclusion Council.
-Formed in 2017, the Council’s mission is to foster a socially just and inclusive NMC community and establish full and equal participation in all student affairs.
-Since its inception, the council has facilitated implicit bias training, hosted speakers and conducting surveys in order to work towards its mission.
+This blog is sponsored by the Social Justice and Inclusion Council at Nebraska Methodist College.
+The council was formed in 2017 with the purpose of fostering a socially just and inclusive NMC community and establish full and equal participation of all groups in a society mutually shaped to meet their needs.
+Over the past several years, the council has facilitated many programs, including implicit bias training, hosting guest speakers and conducting surveys in order to work towards our goal.

-February 2020 marks the 94th anniversary of Black History Month, an annual celebration of achievements by African Americans.
-To bring awareness to this designated month, the Council created a list of 5 things you need to know about Black History Month.
+February 2021 marks the 95th anniversary of Black History Month, an annual celebration of achievements by African Americans.
+To bring awareness to this designated month, the Council created a list of 5 ways to celebrate Black History Month.